23-Day Lower San Juan River, Cross-Cultural Service,

 Deer Hill travels in two very different environments: hot canyons and cool mountains.
 For maximum comfort, programs that have River, Canyon, Native American service and mountain components use two different types of sleeping bags.
 A “canyon bag” is a lightweight, synthetic bag with about 20 oz. of fill.
 It should be rated warm to 45º F or a little cooler.

 A “mountain bag” is a heavyweight, synthetic, mummy bag with approximately 46 oz. of fill.
-It should be rated warm to at least 0º F. Your program will need both “mountain” & “canyon” bags.)
+It should be rated warm to at least 0º F. (Canyon Country needs only a “canyon bag.”
+Heart of the Rockies needs only a “mountain bag.”
+All other programs will need both “mountain” & “canyon” bags.)

 Deer Hill has sleeping bags for rent for both temperature ranges.
+Rental cost for our sleeping bags is $5/night, with a maximum of $70-$90, depending on the length of the program.
 Some participants bring their own bag, some bring one of the two bags and rent the other from us, and some rent both a canyon bag and mountain bag.

 If you are going to buy a sleeping bag, please buy a bag comparable in weight and design to what we provide.
 For safety, we want all participants to use synthetic-filled sleeping bags (e.g. Primaloft, Climashield, Thermic Micro) instead of down, which will not keep participants warm if wet.
 Since most of our programs go into the mountains, where rain is likely, synthetic-filled bags best assure that everyone will sleep warmly.
 Cotton is not an option.